theobald-software/theobald-software.github.io/content/_en/board-connector/datasource-deltaq/customizing-check.md

 ![sap-conn-app-ecc](/img/content/sap-conn-app-ecc.png){:class="img-responsive"}

-Now click on the *Customzing Check* link to validate the DeltaQ Customizing on the SAP system.<br>
+Now click on the *Customizing Check* link to validate the DeltaQ Customizing on the SAP system.<br>
 Be sure that all lines are green.

 ![customizing-check-successfull](/img/content/customizing-check-successfull.png){:class="img-responsive"}